19th Sunday in Ordinary Time (B)

 First Reading 1 Kgs 19:4-8

-Elijah went a day's journey into the desert, until he came to a broom tree and sat beneath it.
-He prayed for death saying: "This is enough, O LORD!
-Take my life, for I am no better than my fathers."
-He lay down and fell asleep under the broom tree, but then an angel touched him and ordered him to get up and eat.
-Elijah looked and there at his head was a hearth cake and a jug of water.
-After he ate and drank, he lay down again, but the angel of the LORD came back a second time, touched him, and ordered, "Get up and eat, else the journey will be too long for you!"
-He got up, ate, and drank; then strengthened by that food, he walked forty days and forty nights to the mountain of God, Horeb.
+Elijah went a day’s journey into the wilderness, and came and sat down under a solitary broom tree.
+He asked that he might die: “It is enough; now, O Lord, take away my life, for I am no better than my ancestors.”
+5 Then Elijah lay down under the broom tree and fell asleep.
+Suddenly an angel touched him and said to him, “Get up and eat.”
+6 He looked, and there at his head was a cake baked on hot stones, and a jar of water.
+He ate and drank, and lay down again.
+7 The angel of the Lord came a second time, touched him, and said, “Get up and eat, otherwise the journey will be too much for you.”
+8 Elijah got up, and ate and drank; then he went in the strength of that food forty days and forty nights to Horeb the mountain of God.

 Responsorial Psalm Ps 34:2-3, 4-5, 6-7, 8-9